ghi-electronics/Documentation/endpoint/hardware/other.md

 ## Raspberry Pi

 Raspberry Pi may have SSH disable by default, make sure SSH is enabled for connection.
-Visit the Raspberry Pi website for details on enableing SSH.
+Visit the Raspberry Pi website for details on enabling SSH.

 > [!Tip]
 > If the IP address is not known, [config tool](~/endpoint/configuration.md) accepts default username(pi@raspberrypi) and password(raspberry)